-Qualitative disclosure i) Views of BOD on system to reduce excessive leverage In order to avoid building-up excessive on- and off-balance sheet leverage in the banking system, a simple, transparent, non-risk based leverage ratio has been introduced.
-The leverage ratio is calibrated to act as a credible supplementary measure to the risk based capital requirements.
-The leverage ratio is intended to achieve the following objectives: a) constrain build-up of leverage in the banking sector which can damage the broader financial system and the economy; and b) reinforce the risk based requirements with an easy to understand and a non-risk based measure.
+Qualitative a) i) Views of BOD on In order to avoid building-up excessive on- and off-balance sheet disclosure , system to reduce leverage in the banking system, a simple, transparent, non-risk based excessive leverage leverage ratio has been introduced.
+The leverage ratio is calibrated to 8 act as a credible supplementary measure to the risk based capital requirements.
+The leverage ratio is intended to achieve the following objectives: a) constrain build-up of leverage in the banking sector which can damage the broader financial system and the economy; and b) Reinforce the risk based requirements with an easy to understand and a non-risk based measure.
 The Board of Directors of MDB primarily views on the growth of On- balance and Off-balance sheet exposures commensurate with its expected growth so that the excessive leverage is reduced.
-Within the On-balance component i.e. the loans and advances and maintaining good asset quality so as to maximize the revenue as well as the capacity to generate capital internally (in the form of retained earnings) to trade-off the excessive leverage supposed to be caused by asset growth.
-At the outset of asset growth, the Board also views the growth of its sources of fund i.e. deposit growth taking into consideration of projected business growth so that the credit-deposit ratio is maintained ii) Policies and processes for mitigating market risk. iii) Approach for calculating leverage ratio at a sustainable basis as well as to reduce the mismatches of asset-liability gap within the tolerable limit to manage the liquidity risk.
-To mitigate excessive on and off-balance sheet leverage, the Bank formed Basel Unit who monitors the implementing status of Basel -III within the Bank as per the guidelines on risk based capital adequacy issued by Bangladesh Bank.
-A minimum Tier 1 leverage ratio of 3% is being prescribed both at solo and consolidated level.
-The banks will maintain leverage ratio on quarterly basis.
+Within the On-balance components, again, the Board emphasizes on the growth of the prime component i.e. the loans and advances and maintaining good asset quality so as to maximize the revenue as well as the capacity to generate capital internally (in the form of retained earnings) to trade-off the excessive leverage supposed to be caused by asset growth.
+At the outset of asset growth, the Board also views the growth of its sources of fund i.e. deposit growth taking into consideration of projected business growth so that the credit-deposit ratio is maintained at a sustainable basis as well as to reduce the mismatches of asset- liability gap within the tolerable limit to manage the liquidity risk. ii) Policies and To mitigate excessive on and off-balance sheet leverage, the Bank processes for mitigating formed Basel Unit who monitors the implementing status of Basel -III market risk. within the Bank as per the guidelines on risk based capital adequacy issued by Bangladesh Bank. iii) Approach for A minimum Tier 1 leverage ratio of 3% is being prescribed both at calculating leverage solo and consolidated level. ratio The banks will maintain leverage ratio on quarterly basis.
 The calculation at the end of each calendar quarter will be submitted to BB showing the average of the month end leverage ratios based on the following definition of capital and total exposure.
 Tier 1 Capital (after related deductions) Leverage Ratio = Total Exposure (after related deductions)